 Today, it’s a very different story.
-In June this year, the Baltic Creative Community Interest project signed a 10 year lease after successfully securing £310k loan funding from Liverpool City Region Impact Fund to refurbish the building.
-The new project, labeled ‘The Northern Lights’, marks phase five of the Baltic Creative’s long term regeneration scheme and will transform 40,000 sq ft of disused warehouse at the Cains Brewery into a multifunctional, artist-led space.
+In June this year, the Baltic Creative Community Interest project signed a 10-year lease after successfully securing £310k loan funding from Liverpool City Region Impact Fund to refurbish the building.
+The new project labelled ‘The Northern Lights’, marks phase five of the Baltic Creative’s long term regeneration scheme and will transform 40,000 sq ft of the disused warehouse at the Cains Brewery into a multifunctional, artist-led space.

 The idea for the scheme was influenced by The Factory of Art and Design in Copenhagen – a multi-purpose space where designers and artists work and collaborate in a shared hall, which is also available to rent for film shoots, set designs and large scale production events.